-A comprehensive actuarial review was conducted at the end of August 2010 which was updated to reflect movements to 31 March 2011.
+A comprehensive actuarial review was conducted at the end of August 2013 which was updated to reflect movements to 31 March 2014.
 The techniques used are described in note 2 on page 25.
-The actuarial review has increased the reserves for asbestos and balance of account categories.
+The actuarial review resulted in an increase in the insurance reserves for asbestos, pollution and balance of account liabilities.

-The liabilities of £4,894 million are shown in the table below and are covered by the reinsurance from National Indemnity.
+The liabilities of £4,231 million are shown in the table below and are covered by the reinsurance from National Indemnity.